w3c/specberus/README.md

 Profiles are simple objects that support the following API:

-* name: A string being the name of this profile.
+* name: A `String` being the name of this profile.
-* rules: An array of rule objects which are checked in this profile.
+* rules: An `Array` of rule objects which are checked in this profile.

 A profile is basically a configuration of what to check.
 You can load a specific profile from under `lib/profiles` or create your own.